Gabriel Moreno Player Props: Diamondbacks vs. Mets

 Gabriel Moreno At The Plate

-- He has gone deep in two of 62 games played this year, and in 0.9% of his plate appearances.
+- In 62 games played this season, he has homered in just two of them.

 - In 15 of 62 games this year, he has scored, including multiple runs once.